01 of 06

 Start With the Tunisian Crochet Base Row

-I've seen different terminology applied to this beginning row.
-It is sometimes called the "base row," and is sometimes referred to as the "foundation row."
+There is different terminology applied to this beginning row.
+It is sometimes called the "base row" as well as the "foundation row."
 There may be other names for it as well.
 Rows like this where you are drawing up loops can also be called the "forward" or the "forward pass."

 If you haven't already figured out a comfortable way of holding your hooks when you do Tunisian crochet, you may wish to do this first.